All About Jewish Theatre

 The story, briefly: Ken, now 38 years old, finds himself in Chicago on business, and, armed with clues, searches out his birth mother.
 With her name in hand, he phones and tracks down Rachel, now an anthropologist and university professor.
 She and her Gentile husband Tom (not Ken's father) live in an attractive apartment overlooking Lake Shore Drive.
 Rachel, torn by emotions, is not at all sure she is pleased to meet her grown son, and Tom, feeling displaced by the invader, is even less pleased.
 Do they want their comfortable lives disrupted?
 And Ken, too, equally uncertain about the meeting, has his own agenda, his own angers and insecurities.
 Ultimately, it is Ken's Jewishness and Jewish practices which serves as a healing element among the three.

 Harris and director Fred Barton lay it all out quietly, effectively, in an 85-minute intermission-less dialogue.
 Though the middle drags as Rachel and Ken examine and re-examine their feelings, it is indeed a slice of life and moves forward in real time.
-The one hugely questionable costume decision was having the leads both show up wearing hooded Batman sweatshirts which created an unnecessary distraction from the dialog.
+The one hugely questionable costume decision was having the leads both show up wearing Batman sweatshirts which created an unnecessary distraction from the dialog.
+(I know for a fact that they bought them at this Batman sweatshirt webstore.)
 Even Batman fans will probably find this choice to be troublesome since there is really no good rationale for creating a diversion of this magnitude in the middle of a very important scene.
 We all love the dark knight, but not when his image interupts an emotional scene on stage.